framista/learn_history/README.md

 # learn_history
 ## General info
 A website for pupils to learn the most important dates for Poland.
+Arrange events in chronological order using drag and drop.
 ## Technologies
 * JavaScript
 * CSS3